Get a free, no obligation personal loan quote with rates as low as 9.99%

 What is a pension adjustment for?

-The concept that led to pensions adjustments is premised on equal access to tax benefits.
-It levels the playing field between those who have retirement help (like a pension plan).
+The reason for pension adjustments is to ensure equal access to tax benefits.
+It levels the playing field between those who have retirement help (like a pension plan) and those who don’t.
 Those with a plan through work pay with pre-tax money and are, therefore, able to save more tax-deferred funds.
 Those without a company pension plan are at a moderate disadvantage, so the adjustment is used to level that out.

 When do you need a pension adjustment?

-Anyone who puts money into an RRSP ought to know the pension adjustment.
+Anyone who puts money into an RRSP should know the pension adjustment.
 It is a major factor in determining how much you can contribute to your pension (without incurring a penalty).
-Upon reporting your pension adjustment on your income tax returns, Revenue Canada recalculates your contribution limit for the coming year.
-The figure changes every year, so it is important to stay apprised of both the PA and contribution limits.
+When you report your pension adjustment on your income tax returns, the CRA recalculates your contribution limit for the coming year.
+The figure changes every year, so it is important to stay up-to-date on both the PA and contribution limits.

 What is the formula to calculate the PA on a defined benefit plan?

 To calculate the pension adjustment on a defined benefit plan, first determine your annual accrued benefit.
 Either a lump sum or projected income, the annual amount accrued is multiplied by nine.
-Six hundred dollars is subtracted from this figure, resulting in your set pension adjustment: Defined Benefit PA = (9 x Annual Accrued Benefit) – $600
+Then, $600 is subtracted from this figure, resulting in your set pension adjustment: Defined Benefit PA = (9 x Annual Accrued Benefit) – $600.

 Corrina Murdoch avatar on Loans Canada